ansfl/BeamsNet/README.md

 layer is flattened and passes through two fully connected layers.
 After that, the current DVL measurement is combined with the last fully connected layer output and goes into the last fully connected layer that generates the output

+**A code for networks is provided and can be seen in the _code_ folder with additional information.**